marcuswindecker/node-slack-raid-reporter/README.md

 ## Roadmap:
 * Ability to specify platform with the request i.e. `/report xbox marcuswindecker`, `/report psn marcuswindecker`
 * Ability to specify a specific raid with the request i.e. `/report leviathan marcuswindecker`, `/report eaterofworlds marcuswindecker`
-* Possibly using something like [PhantomJS](http://phantomjs.org/) to scrape the raid.report site and either provide a screenshot or the values in the `.total-completions` fields
-	* I wasn't having much luck with this due to raid.report being a react app.
-I was getting some funny errors back when crawling the page.
-(Let me know if you think you can help with this, I'll pay in beer or raid runs!)
-* V2: remove the raid.report dependency and go directly to the Bungie API for the data
+* Include additional stats like:
+	* completion percentage
+	* times: fastest, average, most recent
+	* dates: first, most recent

 ## Acknowledgements
+* [The Traveler](https://github.com/alexanderwe/the-traveler) npm package from @alexanderwe - This package is the only reason this entire project came together.
+I can't express how happy I was to find this and how smooth it made the project.
 * The [raid.report](https://raid.report) team for their work on one of the most damn useful Destiny 2 webapps I've come across.
 Seriously, that thing is slick.
 * Bungie for providing such a comprehensive API for Destiny 2.
 (Although, your docs need some work...)
-* [The Traveler](https://github.com/alexanderwe/the-traveler) npm package from @alexanderwe - I haven't made use of this yet, but I can already tell it's going to come in handy...